 Small-business owners are facing many challenges as a result of the COVID-19 pandemic.
-What kinds of policies might help them?
-What will they need to thrive once the immediate public health crisis has passed?
+What kinds of policies might help them in the immediate term?
+And what will they need to thrive once the public health crisis has passed?

 The impulse to do something to help businesses right now is well-intended, but lending to companies that were highly leveraged pre-crisis is a risky bet.
 Assistance could be best directed toward sound enterprises that are likely to survive and contribute to boosting the economy in the coming years.